-Southern California struck by even more powerful quake, second in two days
+Powerful Southern California quake, second in two days, causes damage, injuries

 “Homes shifted, foundation cracks, retaining walls down,” the department said on Twitter.
 “One injury (minor) with firefighters treating patient.
 No unmet needs currently.”

+Luke Smith, owner of Furys Sports Bar in Ridgecrest, said in a phone interview that Friday’s quake shook tiles from the interior ceiling, slightly damaging his bar and knocking down some bottles.
+Three customers were in the bar at the time but no one was injured, he said.

-A swarm of strong aftershocks have jolted the high desert region of Southern California since a 6.4 quake on Thursday morning.
+A swarm of aftershocks have jolted the high desert region of Southern California since a 6.4 quake on Thursday morning near Ridgecrest.
+Jones said that quake turned out to be a foreshock to Friday’s 7.1 tremor.
 Only a few injuries were reported in Thursday’s quake but two houses caught fire from broken gas pipes, officials said.

-The USGS said Friday’s earthquake was about 11 times more forceful than Thursday’s tremor, which geologists described as a foreshock to the larger one.

 The Metrolink commuter rail service said on Twitter it had halted service in Los Angeles, a city of 4 million people, for the time being in the immediate aftermath of the latest quake.